SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Using-Event/Zigbee-Hands-on-Using-Event.md

 ## 2.1.
 Define the Event Control

 The event control must be defined as a global variable.
 You can define it in any source file you want.
+The recommended is `app.c`.

 ```C
 static sl_zigbee_event_t ledBlinkingEventControl;